 Dr. Margaret Alvarez

-Director of International Accreditation
+Vice President, International Accreditation

 Dr. Alvarez is currently based in Singapore.
 Prior to joining WASC, she served as the Head of School of ISS International School, Singapore.
 Dr. Alvarez has extensive experience in accreditation, having worked in the field for nine years.
 During this time she engaged in research in school improvement processes, worked with government agencies, contributed to the development of accreditation protocols, trained educators and administrators in successful accreditation practices, managed processes, and supported numerous schools around the world.